regaleagle/twitterminer/README.md

 # Twitterminer

-## This is Team QI's Riak twitterminer and data cruncher.
+## This is Team QI's Riak backed twitterminer and data cruncher.

 ### Installation